-ORDERED that the defendants return all confidential information received directly or indirectly from one another and destroy all notes relating to such information; and it is further

-ORDERED that the parties to this case shall review the Memorandum Opinion that accompanies this Order and shall redact any confidential business information that should not be disclosed publicly.
+ORDERED that the defendants take any and all necessary steps to prevent any of their and it is further indirectly from one another and destroy all notes relating to such information; and it is further accompanies this Order and shall redact any confidential business information that should not be disclosed publicly.
 The parties shall jointly contact Chambers on or before November 4, 2011 with any recommended redactions.